 AACSB International accreditation represents the highest standard of achievement for business schools, worldwide.
 Institutions that earn accreditation confirm their commitment to quality and continuous improvement through a rigorous and comprehensive peer review.
 Just 25% of US business schools and 15% of international business schools have achieved AACSB accreditation.
 San Francisco State’s College of Business has been accredited with AACSB International since 1964.

-The mission of the College of Business is to provide high quality business education to a diverse learning community through innovative teaching, research, and support.
+The mission of the College of Business at San Francisco State University is to provide high quality business education to a diverse learning community through innovative teaching, research, and service.

 College of Business Strategic Goals

 The COB’s strategic goals and priorities are:

 - There is a strong multi-disciplinary focus on business education by building depth in discipline areas coupled with broad cross-discipline management perspective, particularly in graduate education.